icosalogic/inverter_design_manual/README.md

 An inverter is a power converter that converts DC to AC.
 The most common architecture for power converters is the classic half-bridge design.
-Lets analyze that design and determine if it is suitable for an inverter design.
+Let's analyze that design and determine if it is suitable for an inverter implementation.

 ## Overview of Half-Bridge Circuit